 Recipe Notes & Tips:

-- Slice apples evenly: Thin, uniform slices ensure the apples bake at the same rate and become tender without turning mushy.
+- Slice apples evenly: Cutting the apples into uniform slices helps them cook at the same rate so the filling becomes tender without turning mushy.

 How to Store: